 Brussels Airport (BRU)

 Brussels – Zaventem Airport is Belgium’s largest airport and serves most international long distance flights.

 The Brussels Airport Railway station is located underneath the airport.
 Minimum 4 trains every hour link to Brussels South Station.

 Located 46km (29mi) South from Brussels, Charleroi’s airport is Belgium’s second international airport.
 The airport is a hub for low budget companies Ryanair and TUIfly.

-The shuttle bus (Airport Express) connects the Charleroi Airport with the Charleroi Railway station.
-There’s a train connection running to Brussels South / Midi railway station every 30 minutes.
+The shuttle bus (Airport Express) connects the Charleroi Airport with the Charleroi Railwaystation.
+There is a train connection running to Brussels South / Midi railway station every 30 minutes.
 The total train ride to Brussels takes about 47 minutes.
-You can buy a combiticket for the shuttlebus and train in the terminal.
+You can buy a combiticket for the shuttlebus and train in the terminal of Charleroi Airport.

 Brussels Railway Stations: